-The first thing to keep in mind when shopping for a dog crate is to remember that all dog crates are not created equally.
-From sizing, to the type of material used, to the various purposes they can serve, there are many different types of crates out there—so you’ll want to get the one that will meet your medium-sized pup’s needs.
+The first thing to keep in mind when shopping for dog crates for medium dogs is your pup’s specific situation.
+You’ll want to consider everything from sizing to the type of material used to the various purposes a crate can serve, then pick the one that will meet your medium-sized pup’s needs.

-As you begin to shop, consider the purpose of the crate you are looking for.
+As you begin to shop, consider the purpose of the crate you’re looking for.

 - Is your medium-sized dog a puppy who is beginning crate training and will have different needs as he grows?